 Realistically, we don’t always have time to whip up a sauce from scratch, but if we still want to use something we have made, there are some solutions.

 1. Make a pantry mix ahead of time.
 This can be stored in an airtight container for a few months.

-2 cups nonfat powdered milk (this is not instant dry milk)
+- 2 cups nonfat powdered milk (this is not instant dry milk)

-2 Tbsp dried onion flakes
+- 2 Tbsp dried onion flakes

-1 tsp basil
+- 1 tsp marjoram

-1 tsp thyme
+- 1 tsp thyme

 2. Bottle your own soup.
 I did a post last year on Home Canned Cream of Mushroom soup.
 I have since used all of the pints I bottled and am looking for a good deal on mushrooms so I can make another batch.

 To make cream of chicken or celery soup, use chicken stock instead of beef, add chicken or celery for the mushrooms.3.
 You can make a bunch of White Sauce Butter Balls and freeze them.
-Then, when you need some cream of _____ soup, you can make some up quickly.
+Then, when you need some cream soup, you can make some up quickly.

-To use, heat up about 2-4 balls (depending on how thick you want it) with 1 1/3 cups milk (or 2/3 cup milk and 2/3 cup broth), cooked mushrooms, chicken or cooked celery.
+- To use, heat up about 2-4 balls (depending on how thick you want it) with 1⅓ cups milk (or ⅔ cup milk and ⅔ cup broth), cooked mushrooms, chicken or cooked celery.